In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Set aside half the Creole spice blend for cooking the gumbo.

-- For fish: Pat the fish dry with a paper towel (if using barramundi, discard the skin).
-Cut the barramundi into 1-inch pieces.
+- For fish: Pat the fish dry with a paper towel.
 Season the fish lightly with salt and pepper and half the Creole spice blend.

 - For shrimp: Rinse and drain the shrimp.
 Pat dry on a paper-towel-lined plate; season lightly with salt and pepper and half the Creole spice blend.